appscode/service-broker/docs/guides/walkthrough_postgres.md

 deleted my-broker-postgresql-binding
 ```

-After completion of unbinding, the `Secret` named `my-broker-mysql-secret` should be deleted.
+After completion of unbinding, the `Secret` named `my-broker-postgresql-secret` should be deleted.

 ```console
 $ kubectl get secrets --namespace service-broker